FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

   + An editor for the probabilities per tag, also using an csv file.
   + A tool to create and edit 4-color palettes.
 + Revamped the spawn system, now using probabilities per tag.
++ Redone the tutorial on its entirety.
 + Redone how the items work, an entire under the hood change.
++ Removed ??? from the furniture rotation.